What better destination for a location from the mild temperatures to stay during the Christmas holidays?

 To be able to stay in this enchanted city in the best possible way, the most suitable place is certainly the Jaffa Hotel in Tel Aviv, a new Luxury Collection Hotel of the famous Marriott group.
 5-star property located within a restored 19th-century complex that once housed the French hospital of Jaffa, this hotel is centrally and strategically located, within walking distance of the sea and the historic port of Jaffa.
 Attractions such as the Shuk Hapishpeshim flea market, the Museum of Antiquities and numerous local boutiques are also nearby.
 This hotel is the perfect base to explore the ancient port city and discover the local culture, enjoy the epicurean delights made by award-winning chefs, relax in a setting of personalized luxury by staying in one of the 120 exquisite suites in the structure and furnished by the designer John Pawson, and finally let yourself be pampered by the L.RAPHAEL Spa.

-A trip to Tel Aviv leaves a new and regenerated spirit in the soul of those who experience it.
-Enchanting city of a thousand shades that stimulates the imagination of its visitors.
+A trip to Tel Aviv leaves a new and regenerated spirit in the soul of those who experiences it.
+The enchanting city of a thousand shades stimulates the imagination of its visitors.
 With its scents with oriental notes, the colors of its markets, the shimmer of the waves warmed by the sun and the inspiring muse of dream itineraries.

 Tel Aviv, a unique city in the world where contemporary and modern lifestyle meets hundreds of years of history.